LillyMottershead/dice-roller/README.md

 ## quick dice

+# Note, this branch is has deprecated python/flask code which is being kept for future reference.

 # About

 This is a lightweight dice roller script, which helps players perform rolls and calculations quickly.
 It includes a basic aliasing system, which allows for quickly and easily creating sets of rolls.